-Memorial services provide important opportunities to increase awareness regarding the issue of suicide and provide a sense of hope and healing.
+Memorial services provide important opportunities to increase awareness regarding the issue of suicide and promote a sense of hope and healing.
 It is important to note that the messages conveyed at this service can either increase or decrease the risk for suicide for those attending the memorial service that may be experiencing emotional pain or suicidal thoughts of their own.
 It is important not to glamorize the death or emphasize the sense of peace of the person who has died.
 The words used in the service should be carefully chosen in order to minimize the stigma associated with a suicide loss.

 After a Suicide: Recommendations for Religious Services and Other Public Memorial Observances